 Waiting for a call from a doctor or dentist can be frustrating and nerve-wracking.
 While you wait for emergency care or word back from your dentist, it is important to stay calm.
 There are a few things you can do to help keep calm, protect your tooth, and to stay comfortable:

-Rinsing your mouth with warm salt water can alleviate pain and help keep you comfortable while you wait.
+- Rinse your mouth with warm salt water to alleviate pain and help keep you comfortable while you wait.
 You can also use a cold compress on your cheek near the tooth to help reduce pain and swelling.